Architecture of London: Gothic Revival

-Hallmarks of Gothic architecture are tracery, a form of delicate, web-like ornamentation for windows, parapets, and all external ornamentation.
-Symmetry of lines, pointed arches, spires, and steep roofs are other characteristics.
-Cast iron, and from the mid-19th century mild steel, were used in Gothic revival iron structures like Blackfriars Bridge (1869) and St Pancras railway station (1868).
+Gothic-revival architecture optimises the somewhat contradictory combination of cutting-edge construction methods and replication of historic styles that was often present in Victorian architecture.
+This can be seen in the widespread use of cast iron, and from the mid-19th century mild steel, which were used in Gothic revival iron structures like Blackfriars Bridge (1869) and St Pancras railway station (1868).
 Other significant buildings built in Gothic Revival are the Royal Courts of Justice (1882), the Midland Grand Hotel (1876) adjoining St Pancras station, Liverpool Street railway station (1875), and the Albert Memorial (1872) in Kensington Gardens.
-Even the suburbs were built in derivative Gothic Revival styles, called "Wimbledon Gothic".
+Even the suburbs were built in derivative Gothic Revival styles, sometimes called "Wimbledon Gothic".
+With the exception of late-Victorian examples such as Holborn Bars (1876–1901) the Gothic-Revival style was not emphatically embraced in London's commercial architecture, with most banks and offices in the City of London continuing to be built in neoclassical styles in the 19th century.
+An unusual use of High Victorian Gothic used in the design of a relatively small commercial building can be seen in 33-35 Eastcheap (1868), a vinegar warehouse that was described by Nicholaus Pevsner as "one of the maddest displays in London of Victorian Gothic".